 Images courtesy Rio Grande.

-Foot pedals ($285), Safe-D-Tect Connection Check, which bubbles if it detects a leak ($6), Gasaver for acetylene torches, which automatically shuts off the gas supply and relights the torch ($115).
-Don’t forget the CHEM-O-LENE, a Propane Booster that increases flame temperature by 1000°F.
+Foot pedals ($285), Safe-D-Tect Connection Check, which bubbles if it detects a leak ($6), the Gas Saver system, which automatically shuts off the gas supply and relights the torch.
+Don't forget the CHEM-O-LENE, a Propane Booster that increases flame temperature by 1000°F.

 Your new torch should be within budget, but versatile enough to follow you as you and explore new techniques.
 Now buy yourself some metal and fire up safely.